Johse/powerload-utilities/README.md

 * ConnectionString: Connect string to SQL server and database
 * DataPath: Folderpath that will be scanned.
 All names of subfolders and files will be transferred to the IDB.
-* Folders: Default settings for folder.
+* Folders: Default settings for folders.
 The following fields in the IDB will be filled with the assigned value for all folders.
 	* Category
 	* CreateUser